 Through importing of donated goods and close partnership with other charitable organisations, the Sanctuary is also privileged to also offer regular provision of wheelchairs and other pieces of adaptive equipment.

 The focus of the work is sharing the gospel of Jesus Christ in a practical way and reaching out to those often deemed as the 'least' in the community.

 The local church in Kenya is on site with the Sanctuary, and is pastored by Northern Irish Pastor Jason Allen, Metropolitan Tabernacle Church Nyeri Kenya, established 2011.

 The work was founded in 2007 through the vision of Terry Fairfowl (right), who started a ministry for people with disability in church in Belfast Northern Ireland, known as the Befrienders.
 This ministry focuses on the needs of those wth disability, which eventually led her to Kenya.

-Together with the then senior pastor, Dr James McConnelll now led by Pastor DAvid Purse, and overseeing pastor, Pastor David Murray of Whitewell Metropolitan Tabernacle Church, Belfast, Northern Ireland, and the commited members
+Together with the then senior pastor, Dr James McConnelll now led by Pastor David Purse, Whitewell Metropolitan Tabernacle Church, Belfast, Northern Ireland, and the commited members

 of the congregation, they work tirelessley to support the Sancutary year after year.

 promotional efforts to assist in developing the

 Northern Irish ,missionaries, Pastor Jason Allen and wife